rscottjones/maps/README.md

 ## Theme Compatibility

 The shortcode loads Leaflet's CSS and JavaScript on demand — no changes to your theme's `<head>` or footer are needed.
 It includes CSS overrides that prevent common theme styles (such as `max-width` or `border-radius` on images) from shifting Leaflet's map tiles and pin positions.
-This is a [known issue](https://rsjon.es/2026/01/31/fixing-pin-locations-using-microblog/) with some Micro.blog themes, particularly mnml.
+This is a [known issue](https://rsjon.es/2026/01/31/fixing-pin-locations-using-microblog/) with some Micro.blog themes, (like mnml).

 ## Possible future features